zafarrafii/Deep-Learning/README.md

 ## deep-learning.ipynb

-This Jupyter notebook illustrates fully-detailed and commented examples of classic deep learning models written from scratch in NumPy and PyTorch, and also using higher-level APIs in PyTorch and TensorFlow/Keras.
+This Jupyter notebook demonstrates fully-detailed and commented examples of classic deep learning models written from scratch in NumPy and in PyTorch, and also using higher-level APIs in PyTorch and in TensorFlow/Keras.

-###

 See [Jupyter notebook viewer](https://nbviewer.jupyter.org/github/zafarrafii/Deep-Learning/blob/master/deep-learning.ipynb).

+Models:
+- Linear regression
+- Softmax regression
+- Multilayer perceptron

 # Author